tunchunairarko/software-engineering-principles/README.md

 ### 2. KISS (Keep It Simple, Stupid)

 **Explanation:**
 Keep it simple, stupid (KISS) is a design principle which states that designs and/or systems should be as simple as possible.
 Wherever possible, complexity should be avoided in a system—as simplicity guarantees the greatest levels of user acceptance and interaction.
-KISS is used in a variety of disciplines, such as interface design, product design, and software development[interaction-design.org][1].
+KISS is used in a variety of disciplines, such as interface design, product design, and software development [1].
 KISS is a reminder that most systems work best if they are kept simple rather than made complex.
 Complexity can introduce errors and make the system harder to understand and maintain.
 By striving for simplicity, you make your code more readable and easier to debug.

 **React & TypeScript Examples:**